Whether you’re a new or experienced cyclist, finding a good pair of mountain bike shoes is important.

 The XC7 is one of Shimano’s most popular off-road shoes.

 It is a race-ready shoe that has a carbon-reinforced midsole that makes it lighter and improves pedaling efficiency.
 It gets a 9 out of 12 on the Shimano outsole stiffness scale, which is stiff enough for almost anyone who isn’t a professional athlete.

 The rubberized outsole has toe spike mounts if you’re riding somewhere with lots of mud.
 Shimano has built a shoe that they claim increases pedal efficiency by 0.56% on each stroke.
 That might not seem like a lot, but over time it’ll make a significant difference over a long bike ride.

 The upper of the shoe is secured with dual BOA L6 dials.
-This means that you can adjust the fit of your shoes in small increments to get the perfect fit.
-The shoe envelopes your foot instead of strapping it down, which creates more consistent support and reduces pressure points.
+This means that you can adjust your shoes’ fit in small increments to get the perfect fit.
+The shoe envelopes your foot instead of strapping it down, creating more consistent support and reducing pressure points.

 Fizik X5 Terra